Nicholas's last name is NOT pronounced Cas-tell-anos.

 Castellanos grew up in South Florida as a Marlins fan, idolizing Miguel Cabrera.
-And now they are teammates.
+Later, they became teammates on the Tigers.

-Nick spent his first two years of high school at American Heritage High School in South Florida, where he played with 2008 Royals first-round pick Eric Hosmer and 2012 Red Sox first-rounder Deven Marrero on a team that won the 2008 national title.
+Nicholas spent his first two years of high school at American Heritage High School in South Florida, where he played with Eric Hosmer and 2012 Red Sox first-rounder Deven Marrero on a team that won the 2008 national title.

-He then played his final two seasons at Archbishop McCarthy High in Southwest Ranches, Florida, which won the 2011 national championship the year after he left.
+He then played his final two seasons at Archbishop McCarthy High in Southwest Ranches, Florida.

 In 2010, Nick's senior year at Archbishop McCarthy, he committed to the University of Miami on a baseball scholarship.

 "That's my grandfather," Castellanos said.
-"He's got enough to sound like 10 people."
+"He sounds like 10 people."

-In the springs of both 2011 and 2012, the Baseball America Prospect Handbook rated Castellanos as the second-best prospect in the Tigers' farm system.
-They moved Nick up to the #1 prospect in the Tigers organization in the springs of both 2013 and 2014.
+In both 2011 and 2012, the Baseball America Prospect Handbook rated Castellanos as the second-best prospect in the Tigers' farm system.
+They moved Nick up to the #1 prospect in the Tigers organization in both 2013 and 2014.

-Nick has family members who worked for Chrysler and General Motors in Michigan.
+Nicholas has family members who worked for Chrysler and General Motors in Michigan.
 He spent summers as a kid along the lake shores of Michigan before baseball became a year-round pursuit.
-(Beck - mlb.com 2/26/14)
+(Beck - mlb.com 2/26/2014)